How Do I Know if There is Mold in Air Ducts or the AC Unit?

 AZ Total Home Restoration removes mold from your air ducts with powerful cleaners and disinfectants, such as the botanical Benefect product line.
 It is dangerous work, so we also use specialized mold remediation equipment and protective gear.

-How to Prevent Mold In My Ductwork
+How to Prevent Mold In Air Ducts

 By the time you notice visible mold on your walls, ceilings, or other mold-prone areas of your home, the spores have already invaded air quality and reproduced.